Towards solving the mass-composition problem in ultra high energy cosmic rays: Abstract

 \section{Abstract}

-Using the Auger analysis on mass composition of ultra high energy cosmic rays based on the shape-fitting of $X_{max}$ distributions \cite{Auger-shape2014}, we show that mass composition and energy spectra measured by Auger, Telescope Array and HiRes can be brought to a good agreement.
-The shape-fitting analysis of $X_{max}$ distributions shows that the measured sum of proton and Helium fractions for some hadronic interaction models can saturate the total flux.
-The most radical assumption of the present work is the unreliability of the experimental separation of Helium and protons, which allows to consider He/p ratio as a free parameter.
-The results presented show that models with dominant p+He composition explain well the dip in the latest (2015) data of Auger and Telescope Array, but have some tension at the highest energies with the expectations of the the Greisen-Zatsepin-Kutzmin cutoff.
+{Using the Auger mass-composition analysis of ultra high energy cosmic rays, based on the shape-fitting of $X_{max}$ distributions \cite{Auger-shape2014}, we demonstrate that mass composition and energy spectra measured by Auger, Telescope Array and HiRes can be brought into good agreement.
+The shape-fitting analysis of $X_{max}$ distributions shows that the measured sum of proton and Helium fractions, for some hadronic-interaction models, can saturate the total flux.
+Such p+He model, with small admixture of other light nuclei, naturally follows from cosmology with recombination and reheating phases.
+The most radical assumption of the presented model is the assumed unreliability of the experimental separation of Helium and protons, which allows to consider He/p ratio as a free parameter.
+The results presented here show that the models with dominant p+He composition explain well the energy spectrum of the dip in the latest (2015 - 2017) data of Auger and Telescope Array, but have some tension at the highest energies with the expected Greisen-Zatsepin-Kuzmin cutoff.
+The Auger-Prime upgrade experiment has a great potential to reject or confirm this model.}